luizamarnet/autoencoder/README.md

 ## Results

-The images belows show 25 images of each dataset chosed randomely from the test datasets of each dataset (CIFAR-10 / MNIST) and their reconstruction with by one of the models trained in the crossvalidation for each dataset.
+The images belows show 25 images of each dataset chosed randomely from the test datasets of each dataset (CIFAR-10 / MNIST) and their reconstruction by one of the models trained in the crossvalidation for each dataset.
 The graphics for the mean squared error evolution during the training are also presented.

 #### Results of the model trained with MNIST dataset